Flights and Boarding Passes

 You can create flights either:

 • Using the POST method for the /flights endpoint.
-The /flights endpoint is a convenient way to create and modify flight information, independent of adaptive links and passholders.
+The /flights endpoint is a convenient way to create and modify flight information, independent of adaptive links and pass holders.

 • By providing a flight payload when creating adaptive links.